Mazdaism

-Mazdaism (Armenian: Մազդէականութիւն; Persian: آیین مزدایی) is a religion that arose in western Iran, Afghanistan, and Central Asia beginning in the early centuries of the first millennium.
-Unlike Zoroastrianism, Ahura Mazda is one of the gods in Mazdaism, considered to be equal to Mithra.
+Mazdaism (Մազդէականութիւն; آیین مزدایی) is a pre-Zoroastrian Iranian religion believed to be the ancestor of Zoroastrianism from which later religions would derive.
+Unlike in Zoroastrianism, Ahura Mazda is but one of the gods in Mazdaism and considered to be equal to Mithra.

 Definition of Mazdaism

-Jacques Duchesne-Guillemin said that Mazdaism was an ancient Iranian religion predating Zoroastrianism, centered on the worship of Ahura Mazda, but lacking the ethical dualism that Zarathustra would later introduce.
+Jacques Duchesne-Guillemin argued that Mazdaism was an ancient Iranian religion predating Zoroastrianism, centered on the worship of Ahura Mazda but lacking the ethical dualism that Zarathustra would later introduce.
+Ilya Gershevitch argues that Mazdaism is not a religion but rather a syncretic set of religious beliefs that magi helped to establish.

 Ahura Mazda

-The worship of Ahura Mazda, as some Zoroastrian historians believe, was not originated by Zoroaster, but existed before the prophet's message, According to Robert Zahner, pre-Zoroastrian Ahura was undoubtedly also associated with the concept of truth or the idea of some kind of "universal order," as well as with water, light, or the sun.
+The worship of Ahura Mazda, as some Zoroastrian historians believe, did not originate with Zoroaster but existed before the prophet's message.
+According to Robert Zahner, the pre-Zoroastrian Ahura was undoubtedly also associated with truth, a kind of "universal order", and with water, light, or the sun.

-Emile Benveniste points out that Ahura Mazda is a very ancient deity and that the Zoroastrians used this name to refer to the Zoroastrian god.
-Even the central role assigned to this god in Mazdaism is not a Zoroastrian innovation, the title Mazdaism (worshipper of Mazda) found in Aramaic papyri from the Achaemenid period cannot be evidence that the Achaemenids were Zoroastrian, and the mention of the name Ahura Mazda in stone inscriptions is not evidence of this either, in the Achaemenid inscriptions, not only is Zoroastrianism not mentioned, but nothing else is mentioned that could give these inscriptions a Zoroastrian signal.
+Émile Benveniste points out that Ahura Mazda is a very ancient deity and that the Zoroastrians used this name to refer to the Zoroastrian god.
+Even the central role assigned to this god in Mazdaism is not a Zoroastrian innovation; the term for Mazdaism (i.e., worship of Mazda) found in Aramaic papyri from the Achaemenid period cannot be evidence that the Achaemenids were Zoroastrian, and the mention of the name "Ahura Mazda" in stone inscriptions is not evidence of this either, in the Achaemenid inscriptions, not only is Zoroastrianism not mentioned, but nothing else is mentioned that could give these inscriptions a Zoroastrian signal.

-Long before Zoroaster, the Iranians had specific religious beliefs and worshipped Ahura Mazda as a great god.
-In the Behistun Inscription, Darius only mentions Ahura Mazda as "the greatest of the gods."
-Ahura Mazda's name appears 69 times in Behistun, and Darius claims to be under Ahura Mazda's protection 34 times.
-Darius did not claim that Ahura Mazda was the only existing god.
-Darius also did not mention Ahura Mazda's great rival Angremenu.
+Long before Zoroaster, the early Iranians held defined religious beliefs and worshipped Ahura Mazda as a great god.
+In the Behistun Inscription, Darius the Great mentions Ahura Mazda as "the greatest of the gods".
+Ahura Mazda's name appears 69 times in the Behistun, and Darius claims to be under Ahura Mazda's protection 34 times.
+Darius neither claimed that Ahura Mazda was the only existing god, nor did his great rival Angremenu (Ahriman).

-Jacques Duchesne-Guillemin wrote: “It seems easier to believe that the Achaemenids had never heard of Zoroaster, nor of his religious reforms".
-Abdolhossein Zarrinkoob wrote: "In the Achaemenid era, the Magis did not have a Zoroastrian religion, nor did they have a royal family, considering the role that the Mongols played in performing Persian religious ceremonies, and considering that the Achaemenid and dynastic religion could not conflict with the beliefs of the common classes of the Persian clans.
-It is clear that the Zoroastrian religion had not yet had an influence among the Persians during these periods".
+Jacques Duchesne-Guillemin wrote: "It seems easier to believe that the Achaemenids had never heard of Zoroaster, nor of his religious reforms".
+Abdolhossein Zarrinkoob wrote: "In the Achaemenid era, the Magis did not have a Zoroastrian religion, nor did they have a royal family, considering the role that the Magis played in performing Persian religious ceremonies, and considering that the Achaemenid and dynastic religion could not conflict with the beliefs of the common classes of the Persian clans.
+It is clear that the Zoroastrian religion had not yet had an influence among the Persians during these periods."